 - Estrogen receptor-positive (and will be treated with hormone therapy) and

 - HER2/neu-negative and

 Although Oncotype Dx can provide some prognostic information in select premenopausal women with lymph node-positive breast cancers, it is not used to guide treatment for these women.
 Researchers have not yet studied whether it can help predict chemotherapy benefit for lymph node-positive premenopausal breast cancers.

 Active areas of study

-Oncotype Dx is under study for use in lymph node-positive, estrogen receptor-positive breast cancers [34-35].
-Researchers are also studying whether it can predict how well other breast cancers will respond to different chemotherapy drugs.
+Researchers are studying whether Oncotype DX can predict how well breast cancers will respond to different chemotherapy drugs.